-Testing Centers provide a proctored testing environment for instructional and assessment testing services including: TSIA2 Assessment (both locations), HESI A2 (Abilene Only), make-up and accommodated tests, and Acadeum testing.
+Testing Centers provide a proctored testing environment for instructional and assessment testing services including: TSIA2 Assessment (both locations), HESI A2 (Abilene Only).
+GED (Cisco only), make-up and accommodated tests, and Virtual College of Texas (VCT) testing.
 Testing centers are located in Vo.
-Tech I Room

-31 in Cisco and office 9 at the AEC.
-Testing Center hours vary by semester and location, and some dates are reserved for specific testing such as the HESI A2.
+Tech I Room 31 in Cisco and office 9 at the AEC.
+Testing Center hours vary by semester and location, and some dates are reserved for specific testing such as the GED or HESI A2.

 A Faculty Information Form must be filled out by the instructor and accompany each test received by the Testing Center.
-Faculty tests must be provided to the Testing Center before an exam can be scheduled.
 A Faculty Information Form will be emailed to all faculty at the beginning of each fall and spring semester.
 The Testing Center will adhere strictly to the open and close dates and all other information indicated on the Faculty Information Form.
+Testing Center personnel will adhere strictly to the instructions given by the faculty in the Information Form.